ARTHRITIS OF THE HAND

 What Is Arthritis?

-Arthritis causes tenderness and swelling in the joints due to inflammation.
+Arthritis of the hand causes tenderness and swelling in the joints due to inflammation.
 Arthritis may affect patients of any age, including children, teenagers, and younger adults.
 Symptoms of arthritis tend to increase gradually over time, although they can occasionally appear suddenly.
 Arthritis most often develops in overweight patients and more often in women than in men.

 What Are The Different Types of Arthritis?